neuralrp/neuralrp/README.md

 ![Screenshot 2026-01-28 075248](https://github.com/user-attachments/assets/339e9fc7-ff88-4c35-860b-71f3b640e1a5)

-**Local AI roleplay frontend that keeps characters, NPCs, and worlds coherent across 30k+ tokens on the GPU you bought in 2021 with your COVID stimulus check, with built-in SD and SillyTavern card support**
+**tl;dr: NeuralRP is a local, no-cloud roleplay engine that keeps characters, NPCs, worlds, and images coherent across 30k+ tokens on midrange GPUs—without you babysitting templates or extensions.**

 **Simple out of the box.
 Just drop your cards in the folders, there isn't a million different things to configure.
 Just go.**